IPH4102: first-in-class anti-KIR3DL2 cytotoxic mAb

 About this program

-IPH4102 is a first-in-class anti-KIR3DL2 humanized cytotoxic antibody (IgG1), designed to selectively destroy CTCL cancer cells.
+IPH4102 is a first-in-class anti-KIR3DL2 humanized cytotoxicity-inducing antibody (IgG1), designed to selectively destroy CTCL cancer cells.

 KIR3DL2 is an inhibitory receptor of the KIR family, normally expressed on a fraction of normal NK cells but specifically expressed in all subtypes of the orphan indication of cutaneous T-cell lymphomas (CTCL).
 CTCL is a group of rare cutaneous lymphomas of T lymphocytes with poor prognosis and few therapeutic options at advanced stages.